 There will always be many competing priorities from outside lobbying and public affairs teams looking for time with legislators and their staff.
 So, how can you stand out from the crowd and build those relationships in new and exciting ways?

-For Tommy Goodwin, head of government relations at the Project Management Institute, trying new things and breaking out of the mold your team has always operated in can make all the difference in building new relationships with lawmakers.
+For Tommy Goodwin, vice president at the Exhibitions & Conferences Alliance, trying new things and breaking out of the mold your team has always operated in can make all the difference in building new relationships with lawmakers.
 Tommy believes that now is the perfect time to be bold.

 “Use bite-sized videos from your members to follow-up on meetings with staff.
 Turn your one-day fly-in into a virtual advocacy week that’s more inclusive and allows more of your stakeholders to take part,” he says.
 “This is a wonderful opportunity to innovate and show up in new and different ways.
 There's a permissiveness right now that didn't exist before the COVID-19 pandemic.”